project-queuify/queuify/README.md

 	additional hooks as mentioned above
 - [ ] Can provide a unique id or it’ll return a new generated id
 - [ ] Option to delay the execution to wait for more items, so it can be added later on
-- [ ] Once all item added or batch is set to start immediately, Start batch in
+- [ ] Once all item added or batch is set to start immediately

+## Contributing

+The Queuify project welcomes all constructive contributions.
+Contributions take many forms, from code for bug fixes and enhancements, to additions and fixes to documentation, additional tests, triaging incoming pull requests and issues, and more!

+See the [Contributing Guide](CONTRIBUTING.md) for more technical details on contributing.

+### Security Issues

+If you discover a security vulnerability in Queuify, please see [Security Policies and Procedures](SECURITY.md).